seecoderun/bmi/README.md

 This small React app calculates a Body Mass Index value based on height and weight.

+## Online Demo
+You can find a working demo of the project [here](https://scrapnet.space/projects/bmi).

 ## Installing
 To install the project, clone or download the source code and then run `npm install`.